hanshoglund/vitry/manual.md

 # The language

-Vitry is a functional programming language, similar to Lisp, ML and Haskell.
-It has first-class functions and types.
-Imperative operations are possible but not essential.
+Vitry is a functional programming language.
+Well known languages in this family include Lips and Haskell.
+Like these languages, it depends on functions, values and types are the principal units of abstraction.
+Mutable state is avoided and recursion and looping are used interchangebly.

+Unlike most languages, Vitry treats both functions and types as first class values, that may be referenced and passed to functions like any other.

+Vitry strikes a balance between the eager, dynamic nature of the Lisp family and the declarative style of Haskell.
+Evaluation is strict by default, but non-strict evaluation is possible and lists are non-strict by default.
+In addition, the type system is based around the notions of implicit conversions, which may be specified in user code.

+## Lexical conventions

 The lexical conventions are very simple.
+All code is parsed into one of the following kinds of tokens by the lexer:

+- Spaces (including tabs and Unicode space characters)
+- Line breaks
+- Operators and delimiters
+- Literals for symbols, strings and numbers
+- Keywords (for special forms)

-There kinds of tokens are spaces, line breaks, keywords, operators and delimiters as well as literals for symbols, strings and numbers.
-Indentation levels are rewritten as delimiters before interpretation, allowing nested expressions to be written without a large amount of parentheses.
+Indentation levels are *expanded* to delimiters before interpretation, allowing nested expressions to be written without a large amount of parentheses.
 Thus indentation may be ommited altogether in generated code.
 For details on the lexical sytax, see the final chapter of this manual.

+## Values

+TODO explain structural equivalence

+## Types

+TODO (determine) explain type equivalence

+### Booleans
+The boolean type is written as `bool`.
+Its values are written as `true` and `false`.

+### Numbers
+Vitry supports bignum natural, integer and rational numbers, as well as floating-point real and complex numbers.
+The types of these are written as `nat`, `int`, `rat`, `float` and `complex` respectively.

+Natural, integers and rational numbers are written as sequences of digits.
+Vitry will automatically convert integers to rationals and vice versa:

+    152
+    42
+    -8
+    3/2

+Floating point numbers may be written in several ways:

+    0.1
+    0.12e10
+    2e-5
+    0.5/2

+We create a complex number by adding the suffix `i` to the imaginary part:

+    2i
+    10 + 1i
+    22.4 + 32e4i

+Note that to get one imaginary unit you have to write `1i`, as `i` is not a number literal.
+Complex numbers in polar form may be entered using the `cis` function:

+    22 * cis 4

+### Strings
+Strings are lists of Unicode characters.
+The string type is written as `string`.
+String values are written inside double-quotes:

+    ""
+    "test"
+    "\""
+    "\\"
+    "I hate music"

+### Symbols

+Symbols are representations of unique values.
+As values equivalence is

+All the types described in this manual are in fact type values bound to symbols such as `bool`, `int`, `nat` etc.

+The quote character may be used to access operators and delimiters as symbols.
+This is used to assign functions to operators and delimiters:

+    `++ = concat
+    `[] = list
+    `{} = set

+### Or types

+TODO

+Intersection types capture the notion of *inheritance* in object-oriented languages.

+### And types

+TODO

+Intersection types capture the notion of *composition* in object-oriented languages.

 ## Expressions

-Functional languages are mainly concerened with the expression of values.
-Broadly speaking, values are pieces of data that represent something.
-Expressions are series of lexical tokens, each of which produces a value.
-Below are some simple expressions along with their result.
+Expressions are series of tokens generated by the lexer.
+Each expression produce a single value.
+We use the characters `=>` to indicate evaluation:

     1            => 1
     2 + 3        => 5